llvm/Polygeist/tools/polymer/README.md

 * `cmake` >= 3.13.4
 * Valid compiler tool-chain that supports C++ 14
 * Automatic build tools (for Pluto), including `autoconf`, `automake`, and `libtool`.
 * Pre-built LLVM tools (`clang` and `FileCheck`) and their header files are needed, mainly for building Pluto (NOTE: we could use the bundled LLVM for this purpose in the future, but for now it would be easier to just use those you can retrieve from system package manager).
+NOTE: `clang-9` is the recommended version to use.
 * `libgmp` that is required by isl.
 * TeX for CLooG (NOTE: anyway to workaround this?)